Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 Below is a quick list of potential irritants and allergens that you might want to keep in mind:

-- Cosmetic products (mascara, eyeliner, other products used near your eye and eyelids)
+- Cosmetic products (mascara, eyeliner, other products used near your eyes and on your eyelids)

 - Eye drops